egwaojeangel/lung_cancer_detection_using_resnet50_on_CT_scans/README.md

 Install with: pip install -r requirements.txt

-### Download Test Dataset

-Test dataset folder is hosted on Google Drive:
-Download Lung CT Test Images

-After download, place the folder in the root directory:

-Lung_CT_test_images/
-    ├── non_cancerous/
-    └── cancerous/

-test.py will automatically download this folder if it’s not already present.

 ### Run Testing

 The test.py script will automatically download the pre-trained model and test dataset if not already present: